Green-Software-Foundation/if/src/builtins/README.md

 ##### Resampling rules

-Now we have synchronized, continuous, high resolution time series data, we can resample.
-To achieve this, we use `interval`, which sets the global temporal resolution for the final, processed time series. `intervalk` is expressed in units of seconds, which means we can simply batch `observations` together in groups of size `interval`.
+Now we have synchronized, continuous, high-resolution time series data, we can resample.
+To achieve this, we use `interval`, which sets the global temporal resolution for the final, processed time series. `interval` is expressed in units of seconds, which means we can simply batch `observations` together in groups of size `interval`.
 For each value in each object we either sum, average or copy the values into one single summary object representing each time bucket of size `interval` depending on their `aggregation-method` defined in `units.yaml`.
 The returned array is the final, synchronized time series at the desired temporal resolution.

 #### Assumptions and limitations